 • Vines: Clematis, Trumpet Vine, Wisteria

 For more specific planting advice, check out this resource from Utah State University that helps you choose the best drought-tolerant plants for your property’s specific conditions (soil type, sun exposure, etc).

 Important Note: Utah Water Savers offers rebates through their localscape program.
 Follow their checklist to receive your rebate (amount depends on your lawn size).

 Xeriscapes have become popular in recent years, especially in front yards.
 They’re low maintenance, and the best designs use native plants.
 Native plants are best because they naturally adapt to the environment, form deeper roots, and thrive in the area’s growing conditions.

 According to the Salt Lake City website, these are the best native plants for xeriscaping:

 • Trees: Oak, alder, willow, birch

 When to Call a Landscaping Professional

-Even though the DIY method can save you money, it also can mean disaster for your landscape if you don’t know what you’re doing.
+Even though the DIY method can save you money, it also can mean disaster for your landscape design if you don’t know what you’re doing.
 You might be better off hiring a local landscaping contractor to design and install your low-maintenance landscape for you.